arXiv/arxiv-feed/README.md

 ### Running Elasticsearch + Kibana with Docker Compose

-A ``docker-compose.yml`` file is included in the root of this repo that will start ElasticsSarch and Kibana on your local machine.
+A ``docker-compose.yml`` file is included in the root of this repo that will start ElasticSearch and Kibana on your local machine.
 This is for local development and testing purposes only.
 You'll need to install [Docker Compose](https://docs.docker.com/compose/).